llogiq/llogiq.github.io/_posts/2018-11-10-proc-macro.md

 here.

-When I finally thought that I had it figured out, I got an unhelpful error during macro expanson. `cargo expand` proved unhelpful, so I commented out various parts of the code to see whether they'd make any difference.
+When I finally thought that I had it figured out, I got an unhelpful error during macro expanson. `cargo expand` only spat out the same error, which didn't help either, so I commented out various parts of the code to see whether they'd make any difference.
 This at least reduced the possible errors to the generation of the trait method calls.
 The problem is that a `&str` cannot be quoted as an `Ident`.

 I finally arrived at the solution: `syn::parse_str::<Ident>(..).unwrap()`.
 This leaves me with one final problem: I cannot get macros expanded.
 This used to be